 Hop back on the ferry to Pak Khlong Talad and wander around the flower market – a mass of intricately woven flowers offering a gaudy display of colour and a beautiful aroma.

-Grab lunch perched on the pavement at Café Tha Tien for their great value old-school Thai dishes, delicious sweet tea and no-frills service.
+Grab lunch on the pavement at Café Tha Tien for their great value old-school Thai dishes, delicious sweet tea and no-frills service.

-After lunch head to the temple of Wat Pho, one of the many stunning temples in Thailand.
-Here a 46-metre long statue is squeezed into a temple building; hardly big enough for its mammoth occupant.
+Here a 46-meter-long statue is squeezed into a temple building; hardly big enough for its mammoth occupant.
 It’s cramped and claustrophobic as you scrap for space to get the right angle for a photo.
-Your ticket includes a bottle of water and the right to be blessed by a monk who will spray you with holy water and, if it takes your fancy, beat you with a short witches broom.

 Wat Pho is also the spiritual home of Thai massage and a massage school is located within the temple grounds.
-The massages are excellent but can get booked up advance, so call ahead.
+The massages are excellent but can get booked up in advance, so call ahead.
 If it’s busy, pop to the Chetawan Wat Po Massage School, a branch of the original, located a short walk outside the temple complex.

-Feeling rested, head to the energetic bustle, neon lights and frantic street food of Chinatown.
-Centred around Sampeng Market and Yaowarat Road, you can buy anything from gold bathmats to spiritual offerings for the dead.
-For dinner, create your own culinary experience ambling around the stalls and grabbing a morsel from each.
+Centered around Sampeng Market and Yaowarat Road, you can buy anything from gold bathmats to spiritual offerings for the dead.
+For dinner, create your own culinary experience by ambling around the stalls and grabbing a morsel from each.

 On day 2 of your 3 days in Bangkok head to Wat Saket – Temple of the Golden Mount.
-The temple is on top of an artificial hill with a 300 step climb to reach a magnificent gold chedi with great views over the city.
-Ring the bells that line stairs, get blessed by a monk and pay remembrance to the 60,000 plague victims memorialised in the cemetery.
+The temple is on top of an artificial hill with a 300-step climb to reach a magnificent gold chedi with great views over the city.

 Jim Thompson was Thailand’s most famous expat who revived the handwoven silk trade industry following the war.
 Deciding to settle in Bangkok, he built his house cobbling together six traditional Thai teakwood houses, transported from historic Ayutthaya and Ban Krua.
 Filled with antiques, it’s a fascinating legacy to a man that mysteriously went missing from Malaysia’s highlands in 1967.

 For the evening head to Sukhumvit, home to both the thriving sex tourism industry and the respectable city scene.
 Start at Vertigo Moon Bar, an outdoor rooftop bar sitting on the 61st floor of the Banyan Tree Hotel.
-Drinks are pricey but it offers a glorious sun set over Bangkok and a chance to mingle with the cool and trendy.
-If you want a seat arrive an hour before sunset.

 Next amble over to Patpong Night Market.
 With fake Louis Vuitton on the stalls and girls shaking their wares in the go-go bars flanking the market, it’s a deliciously naughty night out.
-A few streets east grab a seat on the pavement, in the main gay area of Bangkok, and watch the on-street drama as it unfolds.

-DAY 3 AM / TRADITIONAL FLOATING MARKET
+TRADITIONAL FLOATING MARKET

 On the last day of your 3 days in Bangkok, head to a floating market.
 Here locals seated in dugout canoes sell all manner of vegetables, fruits, fried fish, leaf-wrapped pandan rice and so much more.
-It is a bustling, energetic yet traditional scene that is great for photos and even better for an early lunch.

 There are a few good floating markets, each with a different atmosphere.
 You can find all the information and opening times here.